alex-lechner/Documentation-Guideline/template/README.md

 ## License

-Provide your License information here and link to your [LICENSE.md][license] file.
+Provide your license information here and link to your [LICENSE.md][license] file.

 ## Citation